Zhijun-Xu/PunEval/README.md

 # *A good pun is its own reword*: Can Large Language Models Understand Puns?

 ## Overview
 Puns, as one of the common rhetorical devices, play a crucial role in the study of linguistics, particularly in the comprehensive analysis of linguistic humor.
 In this repository, we focus on three tasks—***pun recognition***, ***pun explanation***, and ***pun generation***—to systematically assess LLMs' capability of understanding puns.
 Our research uncovers the primary challenges faced when LLMs attempt to understand puns.
-More details are available in the corresponding paper XXXX.
+More details are available in the corresponding [paper](https://arxiv.org/abs/2404.13599).

 Our dataset merges two major public datasets on puns: the Semeval-2017-Task-7 dataset and the ExPun dataset.
 The former provides basic entries of puns and non-puns, while the latter augments the former with detailed human annotations (including explanations and keywords).
 These datasets are accessible at the following links:
 * Semeval-2017-Task-7: [paper](https://aclanthology.org/S17-2005/), [dataset](https://alt.qcri.org/semeval2017/task7/index.php?id=data-and-resources)